Lester Nygaard: 2007

 Two weeks later, Lester is shown on a snowmobile attempting to escape to Canada via Glacier National Park in Montana.
 Being sought now that his role in the deaths of Pearl and Thurman has been established, Lester is recognized by police, who pursue him on snowmobiles.
-Lester tries to escape, only to crash his snowmobile.
+Lester tries to escape but crashes his snowmobile.
 Desperate, he escapes on foot, only to fall through thin ice into a lake, dying within seconds with his hat remaining on top of the water.

-Reception

-For his performance in the first season, Freeman received widespread critical acclaim, with many critics comparing it to William H. Macy's Academy Award-nominated performance in the original 1996 film.